LESSON 02

 | Best for | One-off questions, drafts, exploration | Recurring work, structured jobs, briefings |

-You need a quick answer.
-You're exploring an idea.
-You want a first draft of something you haven't done before.
-You don't want to set anything up, you just want to type and get something back.
+Use it when you need a quick answer, want to explore an idea, or need a first draft of something unfamiliar — anything where you just want to type and get something back without any setup.
 ChatGPT and Claude's chat interface are good at this.

 When an agent is worth it

-The job recurs.
-You do the same kind of thing every week: prep for meetings, follow up on calls, write the same type of email, run the same summary.
+The clearest sign is repetition: the same prep every week, the same follow-up emails, the same summaries.
 Every time you do it manually, you're spending time the AI could spend instead.

 Or the job is complex enough that managing the steps yourself defeats the purpose.
 If you're pasting in context, prompting it to do the next part, copying the output, and pasting it somewhere else, you're doing the work, not the agent.